alfski/ViewSyncEffect/README.md

 ##Parameters

-"slave" enables camera sync.
+"?slave" enables camera sync.

-"fov" to set the camera horizontal field of view, in degrees.
+"?fov=DEGREES" to set the camera horizontal field of view.
 This parameter can also be used to set the master fov for display purposes.

-"yaw" set the slave camera yawOffset, in degrees.
+"?yaw=DEGREES" set the slave camera yawOffset.

 ##Issues & To Do's

+* issue: only seems to work is there's a single scene to render.
+I had to merge the potree SkyBox into the point cloud scene.

-* possibly add pitch and roll offseting, just for 'ViewSync' completeness.
+* todo: possibly add pitch and roll offseting.
+Mainly for 'ViewSync' completeness.

-* I think there's cleanups to when the camera needs to be set.
+* todo: I think there's cleanups to when the camera needs to be set.

-* smarter relayer, that resends current camera pov.
+* todo: smarter relayer, that resends current camera pov.

-* look at websocket-enabling "dat.gui.js"
+* todo: look at websocket-enabling "dat.gui.js"

+* note: for potree could for a LOD based on reported fps, to smooth out jitter between slaves.

+* note: in lgpompei.html I disabled the Skybox to give better visual contrast.